Commute Trip Reduction (CTR)

 Training is offered regularly for the state provided survey process.
 Employers are also allowed to use pre-approved equivalent data instead of the survey.

-Most King County jurisdictions require, at a minimum, that information on your CTR Program be distributed annually and to all new hires.
-The City of Seattle's CTR Ordinance requires distribution of the CTR program summary at least twice a year and to new employees at their time of hire.
+Most King County jurisdictions require, at a minimum, that you distribute information on your CTR Program to all employees annually and that you include information on your employee transportation program in your new hire onboarding process.
+The City of Seattle's CTR Ordinance requires distribution of the CTR program summary to all employees at least twice a year and to new employees at their time of hire.